dmerejkowsky/blog/content/post/0088-ruplacer.md

 Today I'd like to talk about a command-line tool I've been working on.

-It's called [ruplacer](https://github.com/SuperTanker/ruplacer) and as the name suggest, it's a tool that finds and replaces text in source files.
+It's called [ruplacer](https://github.com/SuperTanker/ruplacer) and as the name suggest, it's *rually* cool and written in Rust.

+Basically, it finds and replaces text in source files.
 Here's a screenshot of ruplacer in action:

 ![ruplacer screenshot](/pics/ruplacer.png)

 Some nice features:

-* Beautiful output
-* Skip files listed in `.gitignore`, as well as binary files
+* Skips files listed in `.gitignore`, as well as binary files
-* Dry run mode by default (use `--go` to actually write the changes to the filesystem)
+* Runs in dry run mode by default (use `--go` to actually write the changes to the filesystem)
 * Defaults to searching the current working directory, although an other path maybe specified after the pattern and the replacement.
 * Uses Rust regular expressions, which means you can capture groups in the pattern and use them in the replacement.
 For instance: